 Why a Medigap Coverage Plan is a Smart Choice

 Medigap plans help to pay for some of those costs that Medicare does not cover.
 This can help relieve some of the overall financial burden that may come with your medical needs.
-Part G, one of these Medigap or Medicare Supplement programs, is one of the more comprehensive supplement plans available, although its coverage is not as complete as Plan F. Plan F, however, has higher premiums and higher rate increases from year to year.
+Medicare Plan G, one of these Medigap or Medicare Supplement programs, is one of the more comprehensive supplement plans available, although its coverage is not as complete as Plan F. Plan F, however, has higher premiums and higher rate increases from year to year.
 For this reason, Plan G is becoming more and more popular.
 It offers great coverage at what many consider a more comfortable overall price.

 For example, Medigap Part G covers: